clburlison/munkireport-php/app/modules/location/README.md

 Location module
 ==============

-Provides location information on where the Mac is physical located.
+Provides location information on where a Mac is physical located.

-The script uses Apple's CoreLocation framework determine the approximate latitude, and longitude of the Mac.
+The script uses Apple's CoreLocation framework to determine the approximate latitude, and longitude of a Mac.

 Author: Clayton Burlison <https://clburlison.com>
 Created: Jan.
 17, 2016